 Popular areas: Middle east (Dubai), Singapore, HK

 The financial and trading hubs of Singapore and Hong Kong are still at the top of the list for many western companies seeking a foothold in Asia.
-The strong business environment, infrastructure, and favorable tax regulations in the two cities continue to make them attractive locations for foreign corporations (Hong Kong: Global Hub of the Future).
+The strong business environment, infrastructure, and favorable tax regulations in the two cities continue to make them attractive locations for foreign corporations.

 Dubai is also becoming increasingly popular for investors.
 The city-state suffered a debt crisis and property market collapse from 2008 to 2010, but it seems that Dubai is back on track following a surge in demand for services and exports.
 While it’s unlikely that growth rates will hit the pre-crash highs, we predict that the economy will progress at a more sustainable pace.
 As outlined in a Reuters article, it also seems increasingly likely that the government will ease restrictions for foreign investors, allowing citizens from neighboring Gulf States to establish businesses with foreign partners, without having to include government investors.
 As it is, foreign investors in Dubai and the UAE can only hold minority stakes in companies and must have local partners, with the exception of designated “free zones” where 100% foreign ownership is permitted.